← Back to Blog

 Before checkout, hit our weekly golf deals roundup and see if there’s a better glove price live this week.

-What to Look For in a Budget Golf Glove
+What To Look For Before You Buy a Cheap Golf Glove

 Leather vs. Synthetic: Full cabretta leather feels amazing but wears faster.
 Synthetic lasts longer but can feel plasticky.
 The sweet spot?
 Hybrid gloves that put leather where it matters (palm, fingers) and synthetic where you need durability (back of hand).